 I think the sticks look best displayed on a long or circular plate.
 If your using a circular plate, place the yogurt dip in a small bowl IN THE CENTER.
 Then fan out the sticks around the dip!

-Melon Sticks With Coconut Greek Yogurt Honey Dip
+Fruit Sticks w/ Coconut Greek Yogurt Honey Dip

 - 1 Small Seedless Watermelon

 - 1/2 Cup Coconut Milk

 - Combine ingredients for coconut yogurt dip in bowl and set aside.

 - Cut fruit into sticks that are 3-4" long.
 See photos to see how I did it.
 Note, the sticks don't all need to be the exact same length but it looks neater.
 Save excess fruit for snacking or freeze it for smoothies!